 The number of in-play prop bets depends on the sport, the popularity of a given game, and how imaginative the sportsbook is.
 Some sportsbooks will allow you to bet on things that you’ll have no way of predicting like if the total number of points scored would end up being an odd or even number.

 Many in-play prop bets are now referred to as “micro betting.”
-Learn more about micro bets on our dedicated page.
+Learn more about micro betting on our dedicated page.

 What sports are best for prop betting?